freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/write-concise-object-literal-declarations-using-object-property-shorthand.md

 });
 ```

-<code>getMousePosition</code> is a simple function that returns an object containing two properties.
-ES6 provides the syntactic sugar to eliminate the redundancy of having to write <code>x: x</code>.
-You can simply write <code>x</code> once, and it will be converted to<code>x: x</code> (or something equivalent) under the hood.
+`getMousePosition` is a simple function that returns an object containing two properties.
+ES6 provides the syntactic sugar to eliminate the redundancy of having to write `x: x`.
+You can simply write `x` once, and it will be converted to`x: x` (or something equivalent) under the hood.
 Here is the same function from above rewritten to use this new syntax:

 ```js
 const getMousePosition = (x, y) => ({ x, y });